dexit/quickNote/README.md

 ## Walkthrough Video

-- TODO
+ToDo

 ## Description
-TODO
+Text editor that runs in the browser.
+Single-page application that meets the PWA criteria.
+Additionally, it features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.

 ## Installation

-You can clone the git repository and run next command to use tha web application locally
+In order to use the program you will need to clone the repository from GitHub, You can clone the git repository and run next command to use tha web application locally.

 Install all dependencies